duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 `domain` field (should not be `localhost`, but the domain part of the sender email, for example `gmail.com`).

+The best way is to enable 2 step verification and create App Password https://support.google.com/accounts/answer/185833 App password can be used instead of password and does not require enable less secure apps.

 If you see error in logs:

 ```